How to reduce staffing costs in high turn-over roles

 Pass the cost on

 The most effective way to reduce costs incurred in hiring skilled data centre technicians is to outsource the staffing function altogether.
-Partnering with a technical service provider like DACPros, guarantees access to the data centre technicians required to keep your data centre systems running efficiently.
+Partnering with a Smart hands service provider like DACPros, guarantees access to the technicians required to keep your data centre systems running efficiently.

 Outsourcing offers additional valuable safeguards to your business too.
 Engineering services are typically provided with strict service level agreements to ensure that system uptime/availability is maintained at all times.
 Because both parties have “skin in the game”, there is an added incentive to keep your systems functioning optimally.